-To activate a license or demo period, enter the serial number in the text field and click Activate.
+To activate a license or a demo period with a serial number, enter the number in the text field and click Activate.

 8 Registration Wizard

 License activation

 Enter the serial number to activate the license

 1111-1111-1111 Activate

 Additional options If you do not have a serial number, you can purchase it from the Doctor Web online store.

 Activate your 30-day demo period

-Purchase license

-Other activation types
+Purchase license Other activation types

 Close

-Figure 36.
+Figure 21.
 Registration using a serial number

-If you do not have a serial number or a valid key file, you can purchase license on the Doctor Web official website.
+If you do not have a serial number or a valid key file, you can purchase the license on the Doctor Web official website.
 To open the online store page, click Purchase license.

-For information on other ways to purchase the license for Dr.Web products, refer to Licensing.
+For information on other ways to purchase the license for Dr.Web products, refer to Registration and Activation.

-Once you click the Activate button, connection to the Doctor Web registration server is established.
+Once you press the Activate button, connection to the Doctor Web registration server will be established.